 "B-but surely there's been a precedent, aside from the Avatars."

-Katara began to nervously chew on her bottom lip as she scanned her brain for stories.
+Katara began to nervously chew on her bottom lip and scanned her brain for stories.
 Was there something her mother and father taught her when she was young, something half-remembered from her childhood?
 Who visited the Spirit World and returned with a soul?
 Who succeeded in such a task?

 "My uncle travelled to the Spirit World," Zuko remarked absently, and Katara was suddenly elated.